Saucony has been making quality running shoes longer than nearly any other brand out there. Photo: iRunFar/Eszter Horanyi

 Cons:

-Designed to compete with the top marathon offerings in the super-shoe market, the Saucony Endorphin Elite is one of our favorites available in the field and our top pick among the brand’s road racing lineup.
-Being a high-end marathon shoe, it comes with all the bells and whistles, and like a classic super shoe, the focus is on energy return.
-The midsole features the brand’s proprietary PWRRUN HG foam, and Saucony stacks it high at 39.5 millimeters at the heel and 31.5 millimeters at the toe.
-It’s an aggressive stack height, but the 8-millimeter drop is pretty tame.
+Designed to compete with the top marathon offerings in the super-shoe market, the Saucony Endorphin Elite is one of our favorites in the field and our top pick among the brand’s road racing lineup.
+Being a high-end marathon shoe, it comes with all the bells and whistles, and like a classic super shoe, the focus is on energy return and speed.
+The midsole employs the brand’s proprietary PWRRUN HG foam, and Saucony stacks it high at 39.5 millimeters at the heel and 31.5 millimeters at the toe.
+It’s an aggressive stack height, but the 8-millimeter drop is pretty middle of the road.
 The slotted carbon plate boosts energy return and provides a smoother ride.
 This shoe is light, weighing only 7.2 ounces (204 grams).

 Claimed Weight: 7.2 ounces (204 grams) (men’s size 9)| Stack Height: 39.5/31.5 millimeters heel/toe | Drop: 8 millimeters | Support: Neutral